cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 IMPORTANT: Record the device for the SDCard.
 In this case, it is /dev/sdX.

-> Note we omit some output of `cms burn info` for clarity.
 {{< /tab >}}

 {{< /tabs >}}`

+> Note we omited some output of `cms burn info` for clarity.

 Dependent on your system this command will take a minute to complete.